tazpowell/travel-planner-front-end/README.md

 - Opened GitHub issue on the general project repo to get instructor's help when googling for references and solutions did not yield desired results

 ## Future Iterations
+V1b:
+front end:
 - Rebuild nav so it collapses correctly in mobile widths
-- Add additional fields in Items resource
 - Update visual layout of an item card
 - Add sort functionality for items (by date, active status, categories)
 - Rename 'Active' status to make it easy to understand its meaning (such as 'Add to trip')

+back end:
+- Add additional fields in Items resource

 V2:
 - Create join table named 'Days' that would allow items to be grouped into a 'day' within a trip